espressif/esp-at/docs/ESP_AT_Commands_Set.md

 - **\<mode>**:
     - Bit0: Station DHCP
     - Bit1: SoftAP DHCP
+- **\<state>**:DHCP disabled or enabled now?
+    Bit0:
+        0: Station DHCP is disabled.
+        1: Station DHCP is enabled.
+    Bit1:
+        0: SoftAP DHCP is disabled.
+        1: SoftAP DHCP is enabled.
 ***Notes:***

 * The configuration changes will be stored in the NVS area.